Don Young: Early political career

 Young's political career began in 1964, when he was elected mayor of Fort Yukon, serving until 1968.
 He ran for the Alaska House of Representatives in 1964, but finished tenth, with the top seven candidates being elected for the multi-member district.

 He was elected to the State House in 1966 and reelected in 1968.
 Young served in the Alaska House of Representatives from 1967 to 1971.

 He said he "loved" the job before he "got ambitious" and ran for the Alaska Senate in 1970.
 He served in the Alaska Senate from 1971 to 1973.
 He was elected to the two-member District I alongside long-serving Republican State Senator John Butrovich.
-He said he "hated" the state senate and, after encouragement from his first wife, ran for Congress in 1972.
+He said he "hated" the state senate.
+After encouragement from his first wife, he ran for Congress in 1972.

 U.S. House of Representatives

 Elections

 In 1972, Young ran for Congress against incumbent Democrat Nick Begich.
-Weeks before the election, Begich and Representative Hale Boggs were in a fatal plane crash, but Begich nevertheless won the election.
-Begich, whose body was never found, was declared legally dead in December 1972.
+Weeks before the election, Begich and Representative Hale Boggs died in a plane crash, but Begich's name remained on the ballot and he won the election.
+Begich's body was never found, and he was declared legally dead in December 1972.

 Young won the resulting special election to fill the seat in March 1973.
 He was reelected 24 times, usually without significant opposition, although he faced strong challenges in the 2008 primary election and in the 1974, 1990, and 1992 elections.

-He won his 2016 primary with over 70% of the vote and defeated Democrat Steve Lindbeck and Libertarian Jim McDermott in the general election with 50% of the vote to win his 23rd term in office.
-He won again in 2018, against candidate Alyse Galvin, whose party was undeclared, with 52.6% of the vote.
+He won his 2016 primary with more than 70% of the vote, and defeated Democrat Steve Lindbeck and Libertarian Jim McDermott in the general election with 50% of the vote to win his 23rd term in office.
+Young won again in 2018, against candidate Alyse Galvin, whose party was undeclared, taking 52.6% of the vote.

-Young was the most senior U.S. Representative and, after Jim Sensenbrenner retired, the last member who has been in office since the 1970s.
+Young was the most senior U.S. representative and, after Jim Sensenbrenner retired, the last member who had been in office since the 1970s.
 He was the second-highest-ranking Republican on the Natural Resources and Transportation and Infrastructure committees.
 He chaired the former from 1995 to 2001 and the latter from 2001 to 2007.

 Young was the subject of an extensive FBI investigation but was not charged with wrongdoing.
 He was subsequently the subject of a House Ethics Committee probe.